Last Updated on July 27, 2026 by Daniel Globe

 The Benefits of Regional Airlines in Providing Access to Healthcare and Essential Services

-Nearly two-thirds of U.S. commercially served airports depend on regional airlines as their only source of scheduled passenger air service.
+About two-thirds of commercially served U.S. airports rely on regional airlines as their only source of air service, according to the Regional Airline Association’s 2025 report.

 Frequently Asked Questions